anthonydevs17/astro-kaibanjs-migrator-demo/src/content/blog/ai_blog_migration_to_astro.md

 4. **Review the Result**: Once the migration is complete, you'll see:
    ![Edit the content](/result-edit.png)
-   - A preview of the migrated content
+   - Migrated content preview
-   - The complete Markdown file with proper frontmatter
+   - Complete Markdown file with frontmatter
-   - Options to:
+   - Options for:
-     - Edit the content directly in the interface
+     - Content editing
-     - Copy the entire Markdown to clipboard
+     - Markdown copying
-     - Download the file as `.md` for your Astro content folder
+     - File download

-The migrated content will maintain:
+The migrated content maintains:

 - The original article's structure and formatting
 - All images and media content